Corn field in Iowa

 Carbon sequestration and capture can be a challenging topic to navigate.
 We answer some of the commonly asked questions about carbon below.

 Carbon dioxide emissions from processing facilities like ethanol plants can be captured before the emissions are released into the atmosphere.
 This captured carbon dioxide can be transported via pipeline, stored in geological formations and injected thousands of feet underground where it is sequestered under layers of impervious rock.
 The carbon dioxide then can convert into calcium carbonate (limestone), resulting in a net reduction of atmospheric carbon through plant growth, corn processing and CO2 storage.
-However, the carbon dioxide can also be converted into useful chemicals like methanol, plastics or even more ethanol.
+However, carbon dioxide could also be converted into useful chemicals like methanol, plastics or even more ethanol.
 The conversion and utilization of carbon dioxide can be done on-site at the ethanol plant or transported via pipeline to a centralized location for economic and efficient conversion.

 Iowa Corn supports all methods for lowering the carbon footprint and carbon intensity score of fuels and chemicals derived from corn, including CCUS on-site at the corn processing facilities or transfer to a centralized location via pipelines when needed.